 When you arrive at Oak Grove Church of Christ you’ll discover that we offer a simple worship to the Lord.
+Our aim is to worship the Lord God in spirit and truth.
+We seek to following the pattern set in place by the apostles of Jesus Christ and seen in the New Testament by the 1st century Christians.

 What to Expect During a Worship Assembly

-Our worship is simple, and our goal is to honor God above ourselves as we remember His great love for us, and the sacrifice His son made for us.
+Our worship is simple, and our goal is to honor God above ourselves as we remember His great love for us, and the sacrifice His Son, Jesus, made for us.
 We know that without His merciful, forgiving love we would be lost.
 So we offer a simple sacrifice of praise and remembrance to our Lord and King.

 The first time you attend a worship with us you may be surprised by our simple worship in song.
 Together, we join in singing as a congregation, lifting our voices and hearts in praise to the Father.
 You’ll also notice that we use no mechanical instruments.